Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 I did see in a Japan travel forum a visitor complaining they didn’t want to go outside their hotel and explore the city as they felt much too cold.
 You don’t want this to be you.

-Famous Scottish fellow Billy Collolly once quoted, “In Scotland, there’s no such thing as bad weather, only the wrong clothes,” and I absolutely agree.
+Famous Scottish fellow Billy Connolly once quoted, “In Scotland, there’s no such thing as bad weather, only the wrong clothes,” and I absolutely agree.
 I personally dislike the cold, so do everything I can to ensure I don’t really feel it.

 What to wear during winter in japan